iotempire/iotempower/README.rst

 We are also working on verifying that ulniot works well on Orange-Pi Zero and the C.H.I.P. from NextThing to allow more cost-effective solutions to use ulnoiot.

+Currently the following esp8266-based devices are supported:

+- Wemos D1 Mini
+- NodeMCU
+- Espresso Lite V2
+- Sonoff and Sonoff Touch
+- There is an esp8266 generic opition for other esp8266-based boards.

 The part of ulnoiot running on the esp8266 is an extension of `micropython <http://www.micropython.org/>`__ enabling IoT classes and easily getting started using